 of those which have had direct responsibilities in Africa, lies in their practical knowledge of the African continent.
 This gives the West a special advantage as regards technical assistance which is one of the most effective means of action at their disposal.
 Technical assistance is welcomed even by peoples whose national pride is susceptible, when they are sufficiently aware of their own shortcomings in technical matters and are anxious to learn.
 It is particularly needed in the first few years of independence.
-It is all the more welcome when offered under an international flag.

-programme in Africa, to be carried out by the FAMA.
+African countries are joining it.
+The FAO already co-operates with it; and the ILO is believed to be about to do the same.
+Last year the CCTA launched a technical assistance programme in Africa, to be carried out by the FAMA.
 The latter body has the advantage that outside countries may participate in its activities.
 The work of these organizations, and the possibilities which they offer for co-ordinating western assistance to Africa, might be studied by member governments.
-In particular, it is for consideration whether something should be done under international auspices to build up a corps of top-level advisers and experts who could be made available, free of charge, to African (and other underdeveloped) countries when required.
-The International Bank might be consulted about this.